michaelskyba/rich/wealth/README.md

 (Of the "Toggle habit completion." screen)

 ## TODO
-- Add error message on forgotten habits screen if there are none
 - Handle running out of habits to mark properly in wealth-mark
 - Improve UI consistency (e.g. right now there is an echo "no habits" screen and a fzf "no habits" screen, which makes no sense)